How Much Will My Virginia Speeding Ticket Cost Me?

 I may be able to get your charges reduced, even if you know you were speeding.
 Contact my office today to get started.

-Potential Additional Costs for a Virginia Speeding Ticket
+Potential Additional Costs for Speeding Tickets in Virginia

 Court Fees